djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/machine_learning/neural_networks/datasets.md

 ## Datasets Description

-When deploying neural networks in aerodynamic applications, assembling high-quality datasets is crucial for both model training and validation.
-In most cases, these datasets must encompass a range of geometrical variations and flow conditions so that the trained model can generalize to new or modified configurations.
-Although the overarching goal varies by project, a common objective is to predict aerodynamic properties such as the drag coefficient $C_d$, lift coefficient $C_l$, or full flow fields in response to changes in the vehicle (or other aerodynamic body) geometry.
+When deploying neural networks in aerodynamic applications, assembling high-quality datasets is important for both model training and validation.
+In these applications, datasets must capture a wide range of geometrical variations and flow conditions so that the trained model can generalize to new or modified configurations reliably.
+The overarching objective of these datasets is often to predict aerodynamic properties—such as the drag coefficient $C_d$, lift coefficient $C_l$, or even full flow fields—based on changes in vehicle or aerodynamic body geometry.
+Making sure that the dataset spans a sufficiently broad design space is important for strong performance and improved predictive accuracy.

+A well-curated dataset not only helps in building more accurate models but also aids in uncovering underlying physical relationships between geometry and aerodynamic performance.
+The quality, diversity, and consistency of the data are key factors that influence the success of subsequent machine learning applications in CFD.

 ### Design of Experiments (DoE)

-A typical dataset for aerodynamic neural networks arises from systematic variation of certain geometry features.
-This might include adding new parts (e.g., spoilers, roof racks), altering existing parts’ dimensions (e.g., bumper shape, underbody configuration), changing entire sections of the body (e.g., hood and windshield angles), and testing experimental concepts that deviate substantially from baseline designs.
-These variations ensure coverage of a broad design space:
+A typical dataset for aerodynamic neural networks arises from a systematic variation of key geometry features and flow parameters.
+This process—known as the Design of Experiments (DoE)—is structured to make sure that the dataset adequately covers the design space of interest.
+The goal is to create controlled variations that help the network learn the relationships between geometric modifications and aerodynamic responses.

+DoE strategies in aerodynamic studies often include:

-I. **Geometry-Driven Changes**
+I. Geometry-Driven Changes

-   - Front bumper modifications
-   - Side mirror relocations or shape changes
-   - Tire profile alterations
-   - Rear spoiler installations
-   - Roof racks and other external accessories
+- Front Bumper Modifications: Altering the curvature, angle, or profile to study its effect on flow separation and pressure distribution.
+- Side Mirror Relocations or Shape Changes: Changing the position or contour of side mirrors to analyze their impact on drag and potential interference effects with adjacent flow structures.
+- Tire Profile Alterations: Modifying tire shapes to assess how underbody flows and ground effects influence overall vehicle aerodynamics.
+- Rear Spoiler Installations: Adding or modifying spoilers to study their role in generating downforce or reducing lift.
+- Roof Racks and External Accessories: Evaluating how additional components disturb the airflow, impacting both drag and lift characteristics.

-II. **Flow-Driven Changes**
+II.
+Flow-Driven Changes

-   - Variation in Reynolds number
+- Variation in Reynolds Number: Adjusting the Reynolds number to simulate different flow regimes, from laminar to turbulent, thereby capturing the effects of scale and velocity variations.
-   - Variation in inlet velocity profiles
-   - Different turbulence intensities or swirl ratios
+- Variation in Inlet Velocity Profiles: Testing different inlet conditions to mimic real-world scenarios such as gusts or variable wind conditions.
+- Different Turbulence Intensities or Swirl Ratios: Altering turbulence parameters to examine their impact on flow separation, mixing, and wake formation.

-By combining these perturbations, the resultant dataset spans a wide spectrum of aerodynamic configurations.
-This is essential for training robust models that can predict flow behavior under many design modifications and operating conditions.
+By combining these geometric and flow-driven perturbations, the resultant dataset spans a wide spectrum of aerodynamic configurations.
+This diversity is necessary for training strong models that are capable of predicting flow behavior across a range of design modifications and operating conditions.

 ### Typical CFD Foundations

-Each dataset entry generally comes from Reynolds-Averaged Navier–Stokes (RANS) simulations or another CFD approach (e.g., LES for certain complex flow features).
-These CFD runs are performed on either in-house or cloud-based high-performance computing (HPC) clusters.
-In many industrial or research contexts:
+Each dataset entry generally originates from high-fidelity simulations based on methods such as Reynolds-Averaged Navier–Stokes (RANS) or, for more complicated phenomena, Large Eddy Simulation (LES).
+In practice, these CFD simulations are performed on either in-house or cloud-based high-performance computing (HPC) clusters.

-$$\mathbf{u}(\mathbf{x}), \quad p(\mathbf{x}), \quad \dots$$
+Key elements of CFD foundations include:

+- Governing Equations: The simulations solve for quantities such as the velocity field $\mathbf{u}(\mathbf{x})$, pressure $p(\mathbf{x})$, and possibly additional variables like turbulence relating to motion energy $k$ or dissipation $\epsilon$.
+- Mesh Discretization: The flow domain around the geometry is discretized using a computational mesh, which can vary in resolution depending on the simulation objectives and available resources.
+- Boundary Conditions: Standard atmospheric or wind-tunnel conditions are typically applied, making sure that the simulations reflect realistic operational environments.
-are solved for on a mesh that discretizes the domain around the geometry, subject to specific boundary conditions (often approximating standard atmospheric or wind-tunnel conditions).
-Once a target number of simulation cases (e.g., a few hundred or thousand) has been generated, the data typically undergoes a train/test (and sometimes validation) split, such as 90% of the samples used for training and 10% for testing.
+- Data Partitioning: After generating a target number of simulation cases (e.g., several hundred or thousand), the data is usually split into training, testing, and sometimes validation sets.
+A common split might allocate 90% of the samples for training and 10% for testing, making sure that the model’s performance is evaluated on unseen cases.
+This rigorous CFD foundation makes sure that the resulting dataset is both reliable and rich in physical detail, providing a solid basis for subsequent machine learning model development.

 ### Legacy vs. Newly Generated Data

-Researchers or engineers often merge legacy data—previously obtained for other design studies—with newly generated CFD cases in order to expand the coverage of the geometry and flow parameter space.
-This approach can expedite dataset creation, but it also raises questions about data consistency (different grid resolutions, turbulence models, or slightly different boundary conditions).
-Proper data preprocessing and normalization are therefore critical steps to ensure a coherent dataset.
+In practice, researchers and engineers often merge legacy data—collected from previous design studies—with newly generated CFD cases to broaden the coverage of both geometry and flow parameter spaces.
+While legacy data can expedite dataset creation and offer historical insights, it may also introduce inconsistencies due to differences in grid resolutions, turbulence models, or boundary conditions used in earlier studies.

+Key challenges in merging legacy with new data include:

+- Data Consistency: Making sure that all data points adhere to a consistent set of standards requires careful preprocessing, normalization, and, if necessary, recalibration of legacy cases.
+- Quality Control: Verification steps are necessary to confirm that older data meets the current simulation fidelity and can be integrated meaningfully with new cases.
+- Coverage Balance: Combining legacy and new data can help achieve a more comprehensive exploration of the design space, but it is necessary to maintain a balance so that the model does not become biased toward the characteristics of one subset.
+Proper data preprocessing—including normalization, grid refinement adjustments, and consistent boundary condition application—is important to harmonize the dataset and enhance the robustness of the training process.

 ## Dataset Overview

-Below is an illustrative example of how datasets might be organized in a tabular form.
-Each row corresponds to a set of simulations performed on a particular baseline model, detailing which geometry features were changed and the associated operating conditions.
+An effective dataset for aerodynamic neural networks is often organized in a tabular format that documents key information about each simulation case.
+Each row corresponds to a set of simulations performed on a particular baseline model, with columns detailing the geometry changes and operating conditions.

+Below is an illustrative example of how such datasets might be structured:

 | Dataset ID | Vehicle Model | Variant Description             | Geometry Changes                              | Simulation Conditions                    |
 |------------|---------------|---------------------------------|-----------------------------------------------|------------------------------------------|